jaival-11/Sponsor-Skip/README.md

 * **Found a bug?**

-Open a [Bug Report](https://codeberg.org/jaival/Sponsor-Skip/issues/new?template=.github%2fISSUE_TEMPLATE%2fbug_report.yml) using the provided issue template.
+Open a [Bug Report](https://codeberg.org/jaival/Sponsor-Skip/issues/new?template=.github%2fISSUE_TEMPLATE%2fbug_report.yml) using the provided template.
 Please include necessary and correct details so it can be squashed quickly!

 * **Have an idea?**

-Open a [Feature Request](https://codeberg.org/jaival/Sponsor-Skip/issues/new?template=.github%2fISSUE_TEMPLATE%2ffeature_request.yml) and describe how it would improve the app.
+Open a [Feature Request](https://codeberg.org/jaival/Sponsor-Skip/issues/new?template=.github%2fISSUE_TEMPLATE%2ffeature_request.yml) using the provided template and describe how it would improve the app.

+### ❓️Got any questions?

+Feel free to open an [Issue](https://codeberg.org/jaival/Sponsor-Skip/issues/new/choose)

 *You can also contact me directly via details given at the top, though [Codeberg Issues](https://codeberg.org/jaival/SponsorSkip/issues) is preferred.*